 Edinburgh Beer Factory

-Stewart Brewing whether you want to pick their brewer’s brains on brewing science or gain an insight into the more creative process of designing beer recipes and flavours, this tour offers both.
-Lasting 2 hours, visitors are welcomed with a beer, told about the history behind Stewart Brewing and taken on a tour of the brewery.
-Then it’s back to the bar where you get to pick 3 beers to enjoy at your leisure.
+Lasting 2 hours, visitors are welcomed with a beer, learn about the history behind Stewart Brewing and are taken on a tour of the brewery.
+Then it’s back to the bar where you get to sample 3 beers to enjoy at your leisure.